The Tradition

 Reynoldsburg

-Owner Chad Hunter is proud to be a part of the family business.
-Chad officially took over the Reynoldsburg location in June, 2011.
-"Columbus may not be my home, but half of our family is here and our customers have made me feel at home.
-I have come to love this business and we are thrilled to be here with family and friends."
+Owner Chad Hunter is proud to be part of the family business, The Hickory House Restaurant in Reynoldsburg.
+Chad officially took over the original Hickory House location in June 2011, when his family relocated to Ohio.
+“Columbus may not be my home, but family and our customers have made the transition easier and have made me feel at home.
+I have come to love this business and enjoy meeting new people along the way, especially the customers and staff.
+It’s an honor and privilege to meet so many unique people, learn the history of the restaurant, and acquire different skills.”

-Chad has extensive management experience, fulfilling upper management roles in one of the nation's largest healthcare systems, managing facilities for developmentally disabled clients.
-Chad holds a special place in his heart for the people he worked with and cared for.
+Chad has extensive management experience, fulfilling executive leadership roles in one of the largest healthcare systems in Illinois, managing multiple facilities for developmentally disabled clients.
+Chad holds a special place in his heart for his time in the healthcare field, and acknowledges his success in life to his days working with developmentally disabled.

-Dawn works behind the scenes assisting with communication efforts and marketing materials - this work happens late at night, after their two boys, Noah and Quinn, ages 7 and 6 respectively, are sound asleep.
-Dawn has a solid communications background, working as a television News Anchor and Reporter, and a Public Relations Director for an inner city public school district in Illinois.
-Dawn is now employed as a Communications Consultant at Nationwide Financial.
+Dawn works behind the scenes assisting with communication efforts and marketing materials.
+Dawn has a solid communications background, working as a television News Anchor and Reporter, a Communications Director for an inner-city public school district in Illinois, and now as Chief of Staff for Nationwide Financial’s Internal Sales and Service organization.

 Jimmy Torchia